HIDgamer/UACM13/README.md

 This is our canonical, maintainer-maintained contributing guide, which contains information on our maintainer team structure and pull request rules.

 - ## [Code Standards](.github/guides/STANDARDS.md)
-Our standards documents details how to structure your code to comply with CM-SS13 code standards, and provides some information on DreamMaker quirks.
+Our standards documents details how to structure your code to comply with UACM13 code standards, and provides some information on DreamMaker quirks.

 - ## [Code Style](.github/guides/STYLES.md)
 The styles document tells you how to style your code to match the rest of the code in our codebase.

 - ## [tgui README](tgui/README.md)
-All new interfaces in CM must be created using tgui - this document will help get you set up for tgui development.
+All new interfaces in UACM13 must be created using tgui - this document will help get you set up for tgui development.

 # Licenses

 ### <a href="LICENSE-AGPLv3.txt"><img src="https://img.shields.io/badge/licence-AGPL_3-red?style=for-the-badge" alt="AGPLv3 license"></a>
-> The code for CM-SS13 is licensed under the [GNU Affero General Public License v3](http://www.gnu.org/licenses/agpl.html).
+> The code for UACM13 is licensed under the [GNU Affero General Public License v3](http://www.gnu.org/licenses/agpl.html).
 All code is assumed to be licensed under AGPL v3 unless stated otherwise by file header, or this document.

 ### <a href="LICENSE-CC-BY-SA-3.0.txt"><img src="https://img.shields.io/badge/licence-CC_3.0_BY--SA-lightblue?style=for-the-badge" alt="Creative Commons 3.0 BY-SA"></a>
 > Assets including icons and sound are under the [Creative Commons 3.0 BY-SA license](https://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.
-Authorship for assets including art and sound under the CC BY-SA license is defined as the active development team of CM-SS13 unless stated otherwise (by author of the commit).
+Authorship for assets including art and sound under the CC BY-SA license is defined as the active development team of UACM13 unless stated otherwise (by author of the commit).

 ### <a href="LICENSE-GPLv3.txt"><img src="https://img.shields.io/badge/licence-GPL_3-orange?style=for-the-badge" alt="GPLv3 license"></a>
 > Commits before [9a001bf520f889b434acd295253a1052420860af on Mon, 14 Sep 2020 09:13:32 +0000](https://github.com/cmss13-devs/cmss13/commit/9a001bf520f889b434acd295253a1052420860af) are assumed to be licensed under [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.html) and can be used in closed source repositories.